aghontpi/mirror-xkcd-api/README.md

 {"last_update_content": {"id": "2394"}}
 ```

-use the value of id, this value will get updated on every new update in xkcd api.
+use the id with previous method.